Frequently Asked Questions

 How is Mason's Alveary structured?

 We tried to match the original structure of the PNEU as much as possible.
 The year is divided into three terms of twelve weeks each.
 Eleven of those are for instruction and one is for exams.
-Children are divided into forms rather than grade levels (see the question on forms below for more information).
+Children are divided into forms rather than grade levels (see FORMS for more information).
 For the most part, everyone in the family studies the same time period in history, making it easy to combine children for lessons.
 Just like in Mason's day, new members jump in wherever we are in our rotation and may even begin in the middle of a book.
 This takes a little getting used to, but you can relax, knowing that whatever your children "missed" will come up again in the next rotation.

 Is Mason's Alveary an 'open-and-go' program?